Bargain of Judas: Analysis

-Then I said to them, "If it seems right to you, give me my wages; but if not, keep them.”
+Then I said to them, "If it seems right to you, give me my wages; but if not, keep them."
 And they weighed out as my wages thirty shekels of silver.

-In the New Testament Jesus is later betrayed in the Kiss of Judas incident.
+Later in the narratives of all three synoptic gospels, Jesus is betrayed by the Kiss of Judas.
+John's Gospel records Judas' betrayal but not his "kiss".
 The Bargain of Judas is considered one of the seven key episodes which relate to the events of the week of the Crucifixion of Jesus.